AI Usage

 Pull request reviewer

-The PR Agent is an AI-assisted pull request reviewer integrated into our CI/CD pipeline.
-It uses the same tooling already present in the workflow to provide contextual feedback on pull requests.
-It combines build checks, static analysis, style validation, and any other tool that is meaningful for the code base.
-It supports models from multiple vendors, cloud-hosted or self-hosted.
-The tool does not approve or merge code; final decisions remain with our reviewers, there is always a human-in-the-loop.
+The pull request reviewer is an AI-assisted reviewer integrated into CI/CD.
+It uses the tooling present in each workflow to provide contextual feedback on pull requests: builds, static analysis, style validation, checks, and any other project-specific tool that is meaningful for the code base.

 How it works